turingschool-examples/challenges/rails-mini-project.markdown

 #### Gifs

-* Gifs are created by logged-in administrators ONLY
+* Admins can generate gifs by entering search terms in field and then clicking "generate gif".
+This should create a new gif in the database.
+This feature is not available to regular users.
-* Gifs should have a title and image filepath.
+* Gifs should have a title and image_path.
 See above "Images" in project #1 for more info on implemeting images.
+* Use the [GiphyApi](https://github.com/giphy/GiphyAPI) to generate gifs.

 #### Favoriting